ellatrix/rename-wp-login/readme.txt

 If you’re using a **page caching plugin** you should add the slug of the new login url to the list of pages not to cache.
 For W3 Total Cache and WP Super Cache this plugin will give you a message with a link to the field you should update.

+If you wish, you can block wp-login.php with `.htaccess` from now on.

 == Installation ==

 1. Go to Plugins › Add New.